 The music of Igor Stravinsky single handedly moved ballet from its high classical to neoclassical periods.
 Nearly fifty years after his death, the Pennsylvania Ballet and orchestra performed their All Stravinsky Program, which included the composer’s works written in his prolific neoclassical period: George Balanchine’s Apollo (1928) and Stravinsky Violin Concerto (1972), Matthew Neenan’s Deco (2019), and Jerome Robbins’ The Cage (1951).
 The three choreographers’ interpretations of the bombastic, rhythmically complex works represented magnificent developments in generational views on masculinity in ballet.

-The curtain rose on Sterling Baca in Balanchine’s Apollo in the title role.
+The curtain rose on Sterling Baca in the title role of Balanchine’s Apollo.
 He started his first solo dressed in white, strumming a decidedly phallic-looking lyre.
 His three muses – Lillian DiPiazza as Terpsichore, Mayara Pineiro as Polyhymnia, and Alexandra Hughes as Calliope – bowed to the young god in reverence, before dancing short gestural variations conveying their musedom.
 Despite the established hierarchy between the god and the muses situated below him in status, the three senior women of the company commanded the ballet with authoritative mastery of the quick, stylistic footwork.

 Despite the unavoidable association between Martins and Finlay with Apollo, Baca refreshingly made this debut all his own.
-Baca reinserted some of the morality and honor back into the role of the young god that perhaps this ballet has missed in recent years.
-Consistent with his performance in other classical works, Baca never lost his Adonis edge or noble quality in his dancing, which were particularly right for this role.
+Baca reinserted some of the morality and honor into the role of the young god that, perhaps, this ballet has missed in recent years.
+Consistent with his performance in other classical works, Baca never lost the Adonis edge or noble quality in his dancing, which were particularly right for this role.

 For better or worse, Martins was also a figure deeply connected with Stravinsky Violin Concerto, as the originating dancer in the “Second Aria.”
 This section featured a mysterious, sensual pas de deux for the shorter woman and taller man of the four principal dancers.
 Arian Molina Soca, in the Martins role, partnered Nayara Lopes, in the role originated by Kay Mazzo, with soft yet chivalric determination.
 The revelations of ballet’s #MeToo moment has altered the way the pas de deux reads.
 What once could have been called creative or boundary-breaking intimacy in partnering appeared now like manhandling and manipulation.
 Yes, this ballet circa the behemoth 1972 Stravinsky Festival was a product of its time, but emotionally-driven, contemporary readings of the work in response to current events are equally valid.

 Deco, like Apollo, opened with a solo for a man, but it couldn’t be farther removed from the princely uber-masculinity of early Balanchine.
-Albert Gordon, in a follow-up solo to his breakout in Neenan’s It Goes That Way, was one of Neenan’s finest interpreters of the idiom.
-Much of his movement material was historically more likely given to a woman with its enigmatic softness and stretchy extensions of the leg.
-For a choreographer known for illuminating the music of Queer icon Rufus Wainwright, it was no surprise that Neenan’s material for Gordon embodied jaded Gen-X coolness right alongside a certain gender-fluid performance affect very much of the now.
+Albert Gordon, in a follow-up solo to his breakout in Neenan’s It Goes That Way, was one of Neenan’s finest interpreters of the choreographer's idiom.
+Much of Neenan's movement material, with its enigmatic softness and stretchy extensions of the leg, was historically more likely given to a woman.
+For a choreographer known for illuminating the music of queer icon Rufus Wainwright, it was no surprise that Neenan’s material for Gordon embodied jaded Gen-X coolness right alongside a certain gender-fluid performance affect very much of the now.